Healthcare & Health Insurance in Canada

 When we asked about emergency services, members in Canada wrote:

 "In Canada, emergency services are available to help people in need of urgent medical attention or assistance.
 To call for an ambulance, you can dial 911 from any phone, or call your local emergency services number.
 Emergency services personnel are trained to respond quickly and provide medical assistance as needed.
-They will also provide transportation to the nearest hospital or medical facility," said one member in Canada.
+They will also provide transportation to the nearest hospital or medical facility," said one digital nomad in Canada.

 Will I need to travel to see a specialist?

 "Canada's largest cities such as Toronto, Vancouver, and Montreal typically have the most extensive selection of medical specialists.
 Other areas of Canada, including provinces like British Columbia and Alberta, have medical centres with good selection of medical specialists.
-Furthermore, there are many large universities and teaching hospitals across Canada which boast top-level medical specialists in a variety of fields," said one member in Canada.
+Furthermore, there are many large universities and teaching hospitals across Canada which boast top-level medical specialists in a variety of fields," said one digital nomad in Canada.

 Are common prescription medications available in Canada?

 "Again, if you do not have a health card, everything is out of pocket and very expensive.
 There is no maintenance type of insurance you can buy.
 Only travel and emergency in other words, if you are retired, Canada does not want you.
-Only marriage to a Canadian would make things easier, but for the majority of retires, this is not an option," explained one expat in Halifax.
+Only marriage to a Canadian would make things easier, but for the majority of retires, this is not an option," said one foreigner in Halifax.

 Do you have anything more to add about local medical facilities in Canada?